w3f/Grants-Program/applications/liberland.md

 **Deadline: Q3/Q**

-The final task in the Q4 to Q1 scope is to prepare the SmartContract pallet.This pallet will enable others to write and run smart contracts,enabling functionality to Ethereumor BSC-DEXes and DAPPs.
+The final task in the Q4 to Q1 scope is to prepare the Smart Contract pallet.This pallet will enable others to write and run smart contracts,enabling functionality to Ethereumor BSC-DEXes and DAPPs.
 We do not expect this tobe _completely_ finished
 before the end of Q4, but significant work should already be done by then.